SrivastavaSrijan/Lilac-Furniture-Store-Frontend/README.md

-## LILAC - Mid Centuary Modern Furniture Store
+# LILAC - Mid Centuary Modern Furniture Store
+## Front-end Implementation using Next.js, Apollo, MUI and Framer Motion

 Discover timeless elegance and modern comfort at Lilac, your destination for mid-century modern furniture.
 Explore a curated collection of beautifully crafted pieces that blend pastel sophistication with a touch of nostalgia.
 Redefine your living spaces with our exquisite designs.
 Welcome to Lilac, where classic meets contemporary.

 ### Features and Technologies 🛠️